cbslneu/physioview/docs/contribute.rst

     $ git push origin feature/your-feature-name

-2. Visit the |HeartView Github repo|.
+2. Visit the |PhysioView Github repo|.
 3. Click the "New Pull Request" button.
 4. Choose your branch and the ``dev`` branch.
 5. Provide a clear and detailed description of your changes in the pull request.